ashishshuklabs/MobileAutomationFW/README.md

 # Build and Test Commands
 - dotnet build
 - dotnet test
+# Consuming the framework
+- Checkout the Integration tests in the tests project.
+WebTests folder contains tests for mobile browsers.
+All setting provided in the "fixture setup" can be replaced with an equivalent run settings parameter value.
 # How-To
 ## 1. Connect Appium Server to a device via wifi.
 *Useful when connecting multiple devices without usb cable*